 Section 10910(f)(1) requires a review of groundwater information contained in the UWMP relevant to the identified water supply for the Project.
-Section 6.3 of the 2015 Urban Water Management Plan (UWMP) provides a description of the applicable groundwater basins, the status of groundwater management, overdraft conditions, historical groundwater pumping, and the remediated groundwater supply.
+Section 6.3 of UWMP provides a description of the applicable groundwater basins, the status of groundwater management, overdraft conditions, historical groundwater pumping, and the remediated groundwater supply.